Losing Hope in Finding Love?

 I had to think about the good times we had together—remembering all the things that attracted me to him before the betrayal—as well as all the things I liked and even loved about him before the pain.
 Although these memories were painful, I needed to honor them to forgive (myself and him) so that I could emotionally move on.

-Negative emotions takes so much energy and I was tired of giving any more energy to my Ex.
+4. Negative emotions take so much energy and I was tired of giving any more energy to my ex.

 Having a nemesis and hanging on to the thought of revenge—by waiting for karma to take care of him—was truly exhausting.
 By remembering the good, I was reminded that I was worthy of finding love again.
 If he gave me happy moments then there was hope that another man would one day give me a lifetime and that was worth staying optimistic for.
 This was a huge step in keeping me hopeful.
 This exercise changed my world!